Turbo Takeaways

 The government also has several programs to help low-income seniors get access to food vouchers and nutritious meals, such as the Supplemental Nutrition Assistance Program (SNAP) and the Seniors Farmers Market Nutrition Program.

-The Administration on Aging is an organization that helps protect the well-being of the elderly.
-The organization offers long-term care facilities, adult day care and nursing homes, transportation for those with disabilities, help with health insurance, and legal aid to protect against predatory lenders and elder abuse.
+The Administration on Aging helps protect the well-being of older adults.
+The organization offers long-term care facilities, adult day care and nursing homes.
+Seniors can also get help with transportation, health insurance, and legal aid to protect against predatory lenders and elder abuse.

-Look for community-based services in your area that offer advocacy, resources, and benefits to cover expenses like prescription drugs, food, in-home care services, and family caregiver support to ease the burden for you and your loved ones.
+Look for community-based services in your area that offer advocacy and essential resources.
+These programs can help cover expenses like prescription drugs, food, in-home care services, and family caregiver support to ease the burden for you and your loved ones.

 What Happens if You Don’t Pay Your Debt as a Senior Citizen?